The North Star

 According to Caroline Senneville, President of the Confédération des syndicats nationaux (CSN), "Last Friday, we notified the court that a majority of employees at the DXT4 warehouse had joined their union.
 We are asking the TAT to recognize their desire to unionize, and we will be particularly vigilant with regard to the multinational's behavior over the next few days."

-To better understand the significance of this announcement, North Star spoke to MAWU-CSN activists Vincent and Miguel*.
+To better understand the significance of this announcement, North Star spoke to LAWU-CSN activists Vincent and Miguel*.
 Vincent, a CSN union activist, worked for over a year at the DXT4 warehouse.
 It was he who took the initiative of contacting the CSN to launch the unionization campaign after leaving his job.
 Miguel, a worker and associate at the DXT4 warehouse, was also actively involved in the campaign.

 No longer afraid to stand up